houstonm74/Azure-DVWA/README.md

 ![](Diagrams/azure_diagram.png)

 These files have been tested and used to generate a live ELK deployment on Azure.
-They can be used to either recreate the entire deployment pictured above.
-Alternatively, select portions of the playbook file may be used to install only certain pieces of it, such as Filebeat.
+They can be used to either recreate the entire deployment pictured above, or select portions of the playbook file may be used to install only certain pieces of it, such as Filebeat.

 NOTE: All IP addresses included in this Readme, as well as any Ansible hosts, config, and playbook files, are subject to change in your own Azure iteration of this project.
 Please explore this as a first troubleshooting option if you run into problems.